Sesamar Campaign

 Magic-Users are scholars of the arcane.

-Magic-users rely on their intelligence and dexterity to cast intensive spells.
+Magic-users rely on their intelligence and dexterity to cast intensive spells (create a magic-user, name a magic-user).
 Whether they realize it or not, their power is derived directly from Sesamar and Desamar, but they may worship some avatar.

 Magic-user hierarchy is this: